-8.3.1 Run specialisation projects.
+8.3.1 Run specialisation projects

-Specialisation projects run by SADiLaR nodes as approved by formal SADiLaR processes, and development of a more prominent SADiLaR brand that unifies the identity of the hub and its nodes and that raises awareness.
+Specialisation projects run by SADiLaR nodes as approved by formal SADiLaR processes, and development of a more prominent SADiLaR brand that unifies the identity of the hub and its nodes and that raises awareness of the RI.

-8.3.2 Strengthen South African Sign Language (SASL) resource development.
+8.3.2 Strengthen South African Sign Language (SASL) resource development

-a hub-driven specialisation project to support the SASL resource development and the establishment of an SASL community of practice.
+A hub-driven specialisation project to support SASL resource development and the establishment of a SASL community of practice.

-8.3.3 Provide consultation and guidance.
+8.3.3 Provide consultation and guidance

-Providing expertise in the development of language policies and plans that further multilingual, multimodal teaching and learning frameworks at public universities, and providing support and advice for expanding multilingualism at public universities and across government departments as far as our mandate allows.
+Providing expertise in the development of language policies and plans that further multilingual, multimodal teaching and learning frameworks at public universities.
+Provide support and advice to expand multilingualism at public universities and across government departments as far as our mandate allows.

-8.3.4 Create engagement opportunities by broader community.
+8.3.4 Create engagement opportunities for broader community